wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-security/includes/2-enable-security.md

 - Provide virtualization infrastructure as a managed service.

-- Deploy and manage VMs in your Azure subscription.
+- Mangement of VMs deployed in your Azure subscription.

-- Utilize Azure AD to manage the identity services.
+- Azure AD is use to manage the identity services.

-- Support the use of existing tools such as Microsoft System Center Configuration Manager or Microsoft Intune.
+- Existing tools such as Microsoft Intune or System Center Configuration Manager are supported.

 The following image is a typical enterprise deployment architecture diagram that depicts the various components.